-Under no circumstances will Chrinon Ltd be liable for any of the following losses or damage (whether such losses where foreseen, foreseeable, known or otherwise): (a) loss of data; (b) loss of revenue or anticipated profits; (c) loss of business; (d) loss of opportunity; (e) loss of goodwill or injury to reputation; (f) losses suffered by third parties; or (g) any indirect, consequential, special or exemplary damages arising from the use of OpenCorporates regardless of the form of action.
+Under no circumstances will we be liable for any of the following losses or damage (whether such losses were foreseen, foreseeable, known or otherwise): (a) loss of data; (b) loss of revenue or anticipated profits; (c) loss of business; (d) loss of opportunity; (e) loss of goodwill or injury to reputation; (f) losses suffered by third parties; or (g) any indirect, consequential, special or exemplary damages arising from the use of OpenCorporates regardless of the form of action.

-Chrinon Ltd do not warrant that functions contained in OpenCorporates content will be uninterrupted or error free, that defects will be corrected, or that OpenCorporates or the server that makes it available are free of viruses or bugs.
+We do not warrant that functions contained in OpenCorporates content will be uninterrupted or error free, that defects will be corrected, or that OpenCorporates or the servers that make it available are free of viruses or bugs.

-We source the information in our databases from government through a variety of means – directly from government websites, from publicly available datasets, or through Freedom of Information requests.
+We source the information in our databases from government and other sources through a variety of means including: directly from government websites and APIs, from publicly available datasets, or through Freedom of Information requests.
 We spend a lot of time, effort, and even money in getting this data and turning it into a workable and highly usable resource.

 We do not claim any rights over the information we receive from our government sources, and attribute them whenever possible.
 This is known as the "Contents" in the ODbL license.